Turnipseed Travel

 the full schedule here.

-Visit Lazy Susan's Comedy Den for Amateur Night
+Visit Lazy's Comedy Den for Amateur Night

 Alas, despite the great deal, we didn't end up visiting.
 Sometimes even the savviest of frugal plans fall through.
 I don't normally recommend things we don't personally investigate but this is too good of a deal not to mention.
 If you're in Perth, PLEASE go.
 Report back to me and we'll update the post!